 As strange as that sounds, bringing sand into temple grounds is one of the most unique ways to make merit during Songkran Festival.
 Every time you walk into and out of temple grounds, your feet also take some sand out of them.
 Therefore, taking sand into temple grounds symbolizes returning it to the temples.
 The sand is later used for construction at temples.

-TakeMeTour’s Tip: Held as part of Songkran Festival in Chonburi, Wan Lai Festival from April 16-17 in Bang Saen Beach area showcases elaborate sand sculptures.
+TakeMeTour’s Tip: Held as part of Songkran Festival in Chonburi, Wan Lai Festival from April 16-17 in Bang Saen Beach area showcases elaborate sand sculptures (Cancelled in 2020).
 If you want a beach vacay, but aren’t a fan of rowdy party scenes in Pattaya and Phuket, choose Bang Saen.

 We normally show reverence to Buddha by praying with lotus blossoms, incense sticks and candles, prostrating and placing gold leaf on Buddha images.
 However, you can also do it with water on Songkran Day.
 As the Thai New Year arrives, Thai Buddhists “bathe” Buddha images (song nam phra in Thai) by sprinkling water onto them with Thai-style silver bowls.
 The water is scented with flowers.

 Major Buddha images such as Phra Buddha Sihing at Bangkok National Museum and Buddha statue at Wat Phra Singh in Chiang Mai are paraded along the streets, so people can pour water on them.

 In addition to bathing Buddha images at temples, you can do it at various shopping malls and markets.